If you’re a ninja like I am, you know just how effective a jump rope can be.

 Here’s the story…

-A brainchild of my now good friend Dave Hunt, the CrossRope is a unique and extremely versatile jump rope training system.
+A brainchild of my now good friend Dave Hunt, the CrossRope system is a unique and extremely versatile jump rope training system.

 The company originated in Florida in 2011 and has successfully launched in 2012 making a huge splash in the fitness industry.
 It has been featured in Men’s Fitness, the ESPN magazine, Muscle Mag, and other top-tier publications.